 Shopify is one of the most popular eCommerce platforms, enabling online businesses to personalize their digital stores to suit their tastes and preferences.

-It’s very easy to build a Shopify store; the process lasts only a few minutes.
+It’s very easy to build a Shopify ecommerce store; the process lasts only a few minutes.
 However, this doesn’t mean that you should stop tweaking the make-up of your store to achieve a Shopify converting theme.

 Read on to find out how you can build a Shopify store and engage in fruitful business on the eCommerce platform.

-Nevertheless, setting up a Shopify store still follows the same steps, with just a few differences depending on your preferences.
+Nevertheless, setting up an ecommerce store still follows the same steps, with just a few differences depending on your preferences.
 Here are 10 steps you can follow to build your Shopify store.

-Sign up for Shopify
+Sign In For Shopify

 Before you can do business from your online store, you need to create an account on Shopify.

 Type shopify.com into your browser and enter your particulars to start a 14-day free trial.
 At the end of this free trial period, you need to choose a plan that suits the kind of online store you want to oversee.

 Shopify provides 3 packages from which you can choose.